mreenals/WebAppTestAutoPOM/README.md

 # WebAppTestAutoPOM
-this is open cart ui framework
+this is open cart ui test framework